-I am the Cave Resource Manager and Park Planner for Kartchner Caverns State Park in Arizona.
+I am the Cave Resource Manager at Kartchner Caverns State Park in Arizona.
 I earned my PhD from the University of Arizona where my major research interests included paleoclimate, monsoons, fire, drought, human-environment interaction, caves/speleology, lakes, climate variability, hydrology, using climate/paleoclimate information to inform policy and management decisions, and science & society.
 My dissertation focused on various aspects of cave science.

 I grew up in Tucson, Arizona, where I learned a lot about observing the world around me from my parents, Henry Truebe, a geologist, and Laura Kosakowsky, a Maya archaeologist (I also have a brother, and from him I learned how to torment baby brothers...though he’s now 6’7” which makes that a much harder endeavor!).
 Growing up with saguaros and prickly pear, I also learned to love the Sonoran Desert and the North American monsoon.
 Every summer, I remember watching cumulonimbus clouds form, rain, and decay.
 Pursuing this interest, I ended up at Stanford University, California, where I majored in Earth Systems, or interdisciplinary environmental/earth science and policy.
 I took a fifth year to get a Master’s in Earth Systems, focused on Terrestrial Biogeochemistry, Climate Change, and Human-Environment Interaction.
 For the year after that, I worked in a Paleobiology Lab, which gave me vital perspective on more recent (Holocene) environmental change and the deep time history of our planet.
 It also taught me that gastropods are cool, and the end-Permian extinction was kind of a big deal.
 After my graduate work, I worked again at Stanford as the Director of Community Engaged Learning in Environmental Sustainability, where I connected campus and community on mutually beneficial projects in service-learning classes.